 There are thousands of shares available to trade across stock markets all over the world.
 It is the huge variety that makes share trading so popular with both long-term and short-term traders.

 Although stock markets do have specific trading hours – meaning there will be less volatility out of hours – they are still a favourite for those looking to trade short term.
 You’d either employ a day trading strategy and close trades out at the end of each day or hold positions over a few days.

 It is also worth bearing in mind that some brokers do offer out-of-hours trading on shares.
 For example, with IG you can trade 70 key US stocks outside of market hours to make the most of company announcements.

 Find out more about our extended hours on US stocks

-There are two different routes to taking a position on shares: investing through our share dealing service or speculating on the future market price via CFDs and spread bets.
+There are two different routes to taking a position on shares: investing through our share dealing service or speculating on the future market price via CFDs.
 However, trading is more suited for use over the short term, as it opens up the prospect of going both long and short on the price of shares.

 Learn how to short-sell stocks

 Short-term trading indices would fall into a similar pattern as share trading, as there are still restrictions of market hours.
 So, you would either look to follow a day trading style to focus on intraday movements or maintain a position over a few days to a week.

 When you trade indices, you’d be speculating on a number of different companies shares rather than an individual stock.
 This means that you gain a much larger market exposure, but that you’ll also need to be aware of a lot more factors that could impact your position.

 It’s worth noting, that like our out-of-hours forex and shares markets, we also offer certain weekend indices markets.